sequentech/ballot-verifier/README.md

 ## agora-audit

 agora-audit is a tool that allows you to audit a spoiled ballot from Agora Voting.
-This software has been tested on linux 64 bits.
-If you move the agora-audit executable, remember to move the screen.png to the same folder as the executable.
+This software implements the 'cast or cancel' procedure described on the paper "Ballot Casting Assurance via Voter-Initiated Poll Station Auditing" by Josh Benaloh (https://www.usenix.org/legacy/event/evt07/tech/full_papers/benaloh/benaloh.pdf).
+This software has been tested both on Windows 64 bits and Linux 64 bits.

-You can find the present release of agora-audit for linux 64 bits at:
+You can find the present release of agora-audit for Windows 64 bits or Linux 64 bits at:

 https://github.com/agoravoting/agora-airgap/releases/download/0.49/agora-audit.tar.gz